 The project focuses on lamp replacement, rather than installing new poles and lamps, but part of the project includes a full audit of current lighting levels.

 Waste minimisation is a priority for the Council and specialised recyclers ensure disposal of the old lights will have no impact on landfill.
-Aluminum components are recycled into ingots for foundry applications while glass is separated and recycled into glass wool for home insulation.
+Aluminium components are recycled into ingots for foundry applications while glass is separated and recycled into glass wool for home insulation.

 The project is being delivered by Council's Infrastructure Alliance group, and a joint purchasing agreement with Waikato District Council has provided further economies.